-This request was received from ClientEarth in October 2017.
-ClienEarth is a non-profit environmental law organisation committed to securing a healthy planet by using environmental law to protect oceans, forests, and other habitats as well as all people.
+This request was received from ClientEarth in September 2016.
+ClienEarth is a non-profit environmental law organisation committed to securing a healthy planet by using environmental law to protect oceans, forests, other habitats, and all people.

-As part of the Eklipse request process-specific knowledge and evidence were explored and scoped with the Eklipse team and the requester to find the appropriate framings and methods to answer them.
-After a period of scoping with the requester, Eklipse proposed that a societal engagement approach would be most appropriate in this case.
-This type of approach could encourage public dialogue on the topic to identify which types of actors, dialogue and possible tensions, disagreement, agreement and arguments existed around the integration of diverse values in Europe.
+As part of the Eklipse request, process-specific knowledge and evidence were explored and scoped with the Eklipse team and the requester to find the appropriate framings and methods to answer them.
+After scoping with the requester, Eklipse proposed that a societal engagement approach would be most appropriate in this case.
+This type of approach could encourage public dialogue on the topic to identify which types of actors, dialogue, and possible tensions, disagreement, agreement, and arguments existed around integrating diverse values in Europe.

 1) A strong emphasis on economic values in policy-making.

-Science cafes are public events inviting citizens and scientists in a discussion about science and technology.
-The aim of science cafes is to encourage citizens researchers and policymakers to dialogue with each other to improve policy and management processes related to the governance of biodiversity and ecosystem services.
+Science cafes are public events inviting citizens and scientists to discuss science and technology.
+Science cafes aim to encourage citizens, researchers and policymakers to dialogue with each other to improve policy and management processes related to the governance of biodiversity and ecosystem services.

 Answering the request

-Three science cafés were organized to approach the request from slightly different angles and scales and using different participation methods: face-to-face, online or a mix of both.
+Three science cafés were organised to approach the request from slightly different angles and scales and use different participation methods: face-to-face, online or a mix of both.

 1st Science Café – Diversity of nature’s values – Budapest, face-to-face